 For unbeknownst reasons, the presence of rigors is more often indicative of pneumococcal pneumonia than other bacterial pathogens.

-The presence of productive cough is the most common and significant presenting symptom.
-Some bacterial causes have particular manifestation, such as:
+The presence of a productive cough is the most common and significant presenting symptom.
+Some bacterial causes have particular manifestations, such as:

 - S. pneumoniae - Rust-colored sputum